Voyado Elevate General Terms and Conditions 2023-10-25

 4.6 The Customer is responsible at all times for both access to and costs of any and all technical equipment and software which are required to use the Product.

 5.1 Applicable prices and fees for the Product are specified in the Agreement.
-All fees in the Agreement are specified exclusive of value-added tax, customs, duties and similar taxes and Customer is liable for payment of all such.
-The Regular License fee is invoiced quarterly in advance, which also applies to any overage for super users and/or additional clusters.
-The invoice will be sent out one (1) month before the applicable period.
-Any overage for Indexed Items and visits will be invoiced monthly in arrears.
+All fees in the Agreement are specified exclusive of value-added tax, customs, duties and similar taxes and Customer is liable for payment of all such costs.
 Payment falls due no later than thirty (30) days after the invoice’s date of issue.
 In the event of overdue payment, default interest will be charged pursuant to the Swedish Interest Act (1975:635).
-Fees may be adjusted annually on the 1st of January with a five (5) percent increase.
+Fees may be adjusted annually on the 1st of January with a seven (7) percent increase.

-5.2 In the event of non-payment, where such late payment is not subject to a good faith dispute, the Supplier is entitled and free to choose whether to block access to the Product until payment in full has been received or to give notice to terminate the Agreement.
-Such notice of termination requires the Supplier to have given the Customer a thirty (30) day deadline for rectification.
-Supplier is entitled to setoff any claims the Customer might have against Supplier for any outstanding fees.
+5.3 In the event of non-payment, where such late payment is not subject to a good faith dispute, the Supplier is entitled and free to choose whether to block access to the Product until payment in full has been received or to give notice to terminate the Agreement.
+Such notice of termination requires the Supplier to have given the Customer a deadline for rectification.
+Supplier is entitled to set-off any claims the Customer might have against Supplier for any outstanding fees.

 6.1 The Customer is responsible for approving access to users and maintaining the confidentiality of usernames, passwords, and account information.
 Customer is responsible for all use and harm caused by its users, including unauthorized users who were able to gain access through any actions or omissions by Customer.
 Customer agrees to immediately notify Supplier of any unauthorised use.